 This concerning reality has become one of the biggest drivers of sustainable food production and food practices.
 As the issue of food waste becomes critical and as more Australians become increasingly aware of the environmental impact of their eating habits, many local restaurants are now thinking about how to be more sustainable when it comes to the food they serve.

-So what exactly is sustainable food?
+What exactly is sustainable food?

 It's the production of food, fibre, or other plant or animal products using techniques that protect the environment, public health, human communities, and animal welfare.
 It's a way of food production that generates abundance while ensuring future generations can do the same.”

-Nose to Tail refers to the preparation, cooking and consumption of all the parts of an animal (including intestines and trotters), not just the more common parts (like fillets and loins).
-In other words Nose to Tail comes from the slow food movement that promotes a stronger connection with food origins and making use of the whole animal, thus reducing waste.
+Nose to tail refers to the preparation, cooking and consumption of all the parts of an animal (including intestines and trotters), not just the more common parts (like fillets and loins).
+In other words Nose to tail comes from the slow food movement that promotes a stronger connection with food origins and making use of the whole animal, thus reducing waste.

-"The strange thing is that it wasn’t like a gimmick or a theme," Henderson said with regard to the creation of the nose-to-tail eating.
-"That’s definitely the worst approach to food.
+"The strange thing is that it wasn’t like a gimmick or a theme.
+That’s definitely the worst approach to food.
 But also, it’s not just thrift.
 Innards and extremities are delicious.
 The gastronomic possibilities of a pig are way beyond the pork chop or roast pork.”

 Here in Australia, the nose-to-tail concept has also grown in popularity and there many restaurants who have embraced the movement.
 Among them is Four in Hand, a pub in Paddington that has become very popular for their slow-cooked and nose to tail meat dishes.